 “And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent“ (Jn 17:3).
 Knowing God begins with being born-again by receiving Him who is the way, the truth and the life (Jn 1:12, 3:16-18, 14:6; Act 10:43; Rom 10:9).
 This initiates a relationship with the Triune God, not just the cold, lifeless accumulation of facts about God.

-It is through the Holy Spirit we come to new life in Christ.
-At conversion He takes up residence within us and the lines of communication are established as He continues to help us comprehend the ways of God (1 Cor 2:14, 6:19).
-All believers have a measure of the Holy Spirit, yet we are exhorted to be filled in an on-going basis (Eph 5:18).
+the Holy Spirit, yet we are exhorted to be filled in an on-going basis (Eph 5:18).
 This is evident not as a mystical or emotional feeling but as a continuing surrender to His will through conscious obedience.
 The Holy Spirit will convict us of sin and disobedience that creates a barrier with God who is Holy (Isa 59:2; 1 Pet 1:15,16).
 He won’t allow these issues to be ignored or concealed, after all it’s in our long-term best interest to deal with them.
 After sinning we instinctively run from God in shame and guilt, instead of honestly and with repentance turning to Him because we can’t fix ourselves, yet through Jesus provision has been made (1 Jn 1:9).
 Have sensitive ‘ears’ and a tender heart that responds to His promptings as you go about your daily life.
 Reflect on His goodness and loving dealings with you, commune in your heart with Him throughout the day, not just in the planned times of interaction.

 God desires to communicate with mankind as was evident in the Garden of Eden (Gen 1:28-31, 2:16,17, 3:8ff).
 He delights when we reciprocate.
 He does not want to remain aloof and impersonal, rather He wants to connect and interact with us.
 Satan will oppose our endeavours and there will be seasons of spiritual dryness and intense trials, besides times when God is silent.
 These will test our resolve to continue pressing on to know Him more deeply.
 However, basically we are as close to the Lord as we want to be – if we seek after Him, we will find Him, whereas if we don’t put in the effort we won’t discover the riches that are available in Him (Jer 29:13).
 Place a high value on your relationship with Him and develop a devotional time of dedicated interaction.
 Walking independently of God is not an option for a person who desires to know Him more closely.